paul-bennett/juggle/src/main/resources/README.md

 A query that ends `throws` (without being followed by any exception type) will show all methods that declare no thrown types.

+### Annotations

-You can also ask Juggle to look for annotations.
+You can also ask Juggle to look for members that have particular annotations.
 Juggle will list methods that have the named annotations, but it's not possible to include annotation data in the query.
 If multiple annotations are supplied, they must all be present on the class or method.
 ```shell
 $ juggle @FunctionalInterface int
 public abstract int java.util.Comparator<T>.compare(T,T)